Location

 Program Description

-This program combines theory and practice and graduates are eligible for Level 3 Early Childhood Educator (formerly Child Development Supervisor) certification from the Alberta Government.
+Graduates are eligible for Level 3 Early Childhood Educator certification from the Alberta Government.

 Flexible delivery options